A. 'Under The Greenwood Tree' (baritone and piano)

 Four songs about the coastal scenery of the UK, with some beautifully descriptive words by John Betjeman.
 The first song contains a musical reference to ‘Tintagel’ by Arnold Bax.

-J. 'C'est La Vie' Soprano and Piano (Words by Anthony Pinching)
+J. Two Songs for Soprano (Words by Anthony Pinching)

 Voice And Orchestra